Canton, Baltimore: History

+Before 1785

+For several hundred years before 1608, the land including Canton is likely in the geographic sphere of influence of the ancestors of the contemporary Piscataway Peoples.
+The area that is now Canton, east and south of the Fall Line, would be used for fishing and cultivation.
+In 1608, John Smith reported the area to be uninhabited, but this is thought to be due to recent conflict with the Massawomeck people from the north.
+In 1652, the Susquehannocks are forced to cede their control over the land between the Patuxent and Susquehanna rivers, including what is now Baltimore and Canton.
+In 1782, the borders of what would become Canton are defined on the west side when Baltimore City annexes the area west of Harris Creek.

+1785-1828

-In 1785, Irish merchant and slave owner, John O'Donnell settled in Baltimore after arriving on the ship "Pallas" from Calcutta and the Chinese port of Guangzhou, then called Canton by English speakers.
+In 1785, Irish merchant and slave owner John O'Donnell settled in Baltimore after arriving on the ship "Pallas" from Calcutta and the Chinese port of Guangzhou, then called Canton by English speakers.
 When O'Donnell purchased land, he named his plantation Canton.
+When O'Donnell died in 1805, the probate inventory of his estate includes 48 enslaved persons, including several infants, with their name, race, age, sex, dollar valuation, and other notes.
+On April 5, 2021, after a successful campaign by neighborhood groups, O'Donnell's statue was removed.

+A major feature of early Canton was Major David Stodder's shipyard, located at Harris Creek, with the most famous vessel built being the USS Constellation in 1797.

+In 1825, The Erie canal is completed, opening up new competition for Baltimore in trade and commerce.

+1828-1966

 In the beginning of the 19th century, O'Donnell's land was sold off by his son Columbus O’Donnell, William Patterson and Peter Cooper, and was developed by the Canton Company for the waterfront industry and blue-collar housing.
-On April 5th, 2021, after a successful campaign by neighborhood groups, O'Donnell's statue was removed.

-A major feature of early Canton was Major David Stodder's shipyard, located at Harris Creek, with the most famous vessel being built the USS Constellation.

 During the early 19th century, European immigrants settled in the area.
 Welsh immigrants, primarily workers from South Wales, began settling in Baltimore in large numbers beginning in the 1820s.
 Welsh and Irish migrant workers composed a large portion of Baltimore's working class during the early and mid-1800s.
 In 1850, a large community of copper workers from Wales settled in the neighborhood.
 These workers established a Presbyterian church in 1865, located on Toone Street in Canton.
 Subsequent groups of immigrants have included Germans, Poles and Ukrainians.

-In the 2000s, as industry moved out, new housing and marinas have been developed along the waterfront and gentrification of the existing housing has occurred further inland.
+On a Residential Security Map in 1937, most of the Canton neighborhood is classified as D/Fourth Grade (redlined), or classified industrial, along with the majority of central Baltimore.
+In 1957, Baltimore's Harbor Tunnel opens, connecting East Baltimore to South Baltimore and eliminating the “Baltimore Bottleneck” from Philadelphia and The South.
+At 1.4 miles long, 17.6 miles including approaches, it costs $144 million to build and is the longest twin-tube trench tunnel in the world when it opens.

+July 19, 1960, The Canton Company becomes a wholly owned subsidiary of International Mining Co.